josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Narrative_And_Psych_Ops/🧠_Psychological_Containment/🧠_behavioural_proxy_misinterpretation.md

 proxy misinterpretation is especially dangerous.

 It can:
 - validate false external narratives
 - amplify harassment through system feedback
 - create “evidence-shaped” artefacts that are not evidence
 - make the user appear inconsistent or suspicious
 - shift responsibility onto the person being misread

-This compounds harm while remaining invisible at the governance level.
+This compounds harm while remaining largely invisible at the governance layer.

 ---

-## Distinguishing misinterpretation from intent
+## ⚖️ Distinguishing Misinterpretation from Intent

 A critical governance error is treating proxy output as *diagnostic* rather than *heuristic*.

 Behavioural proxies should be treated as:
 - weak signals
 - context-dependent
 - non-attributive
 - reversible
 - non-evidentiary

 When they are instead treated as:
 - indicators of intent
 - indicators of state
 - indicators of character
 - indicators of risk

 …the system crosses from modelling into **unjustified inference**.

 ---

-## Governance implications
+## 🛠️ Governance Implications

 Properly governed systems must:

 - explicitly document proxy use and limits
 - prohibit proxy-based inference of sensitive traits
 - prevent proxy outputs from being treated as evidence
 - require decay and re-evaluation of inferred states
 - separate behavioural modelling from identity, safety, and enforcement layers
 - provide redress pathways for users affected by misinterpretation

 Failure to do so is not a technical issue.
 It is a governance failure.

 ---

-## Key takeaway
+## 🎯 Key Takeaway

 > **Behavioural proxies are not truths.
 They are guesses made under constraint.**

-When systems forget this, they stop modelling behaviour and start **writing stories about people**.
+When systems forget this, they stop modelling behaviour
+and start **writing stories about people**.

 This node documents how that happens —
 and why it is structurally unsafe.

 ---

----

 ## 🌌 Constellations
-🧠 🪞 🧩 🧿 ✂️
-*Inference failure · proxy overreach · identity distortion · containment via misinterpretation*
+🧠 🪞 🧩 🧿 ⚖️ — inference failure, proxy overreach, identity distortion, containment via misinterpretation, governance risk

 ---